Dawn of the Dead (1978 film): Post-production

-Releases
+Release

+Theatrical

 On September 1, 1978, a 119-minute cut of the film created for non-English speaking countries premiered in Turin, Italy under the title Zombi, with Dario Argento in attendance.
 The same cut would open in Japan the weekend on March 27, 1979, and immediately top its box office there.
 A 126-minute cut for English-language speaking territories premiered in the United States on April 7, 1979, at the USA Film Festival in Dallas, Texas, having been selected for the event by film critic Roger Ebert.
 The following weekend, United Film Distribution opened the same cut in seventeen Pittsburgh cinemas, and continued with a wider rollout over the next month.
 The picture opened in New York City on April 20, and in Los Angeles on May 11.